-Criteria differe in their importance.
-The procedure applied for determining the relative importance of the criteria is the Simos--Roy--Figuiera (SRF) method, proposed in \cite{FigueiraRo02}.
-The interaction was conducted first with each expert and subsequently in the focus group.
+Criteria have different importance.
+The procedure applied for determining the relative importance of criteria is the Simos-Roy-Figuiera (SRF) method proposed in \cite{FigueiraRo02}.
+The interaction was conducted first with each specialist and after in the focus group.